Prognosis marker: RNA markers

 While DNA sequence infers what the cells could possibly do, the expression profile indicates what is actually being done at a particular time point.
 Whether specific mRNA molecules exist and the degree at which they are expressed suggest whether a certain gene is “on” and its expression level.
 Therefore, mRNA profiling could provide downstream transcriptional information about cancer in a more detailed and more timely manner.
 Technologies for mRNA profiling include RT-qPCR for highly sensitive analysis of few mRNA targets, microarrays for multiplexing profiling up to whole transcriptome level, and next generation RNA sequencing, i.e., RNA-seq, for analysis of all RNA molecules within a cancer cell (alternative splicing variants, mRNAs, noncoding RNAs and microRNAs).

 mRNA profiling panels have been established for breast cancer and other cancers as well.
 A set of 97-mRNA profile has achieved satisfactory molecular grading of breast cancer and has been commercialized as the MapQuant Dx Genomic Grade assay.

 Protein markers

-The technique used for identifying protein markers in immunohistochemistry (IHC).
+The technique used for identifying protein markers is immunohistochemistry (IHC).
 IHC staining of the intended protein markers are performed on tumor tissues and stained tissue would demonstrate the presence and distribution of the intended protein markers.
 The advantage of this technology is that it could provide morphological information about protein expression levels and the procedures are standardized and of low cost.
 However, assessment of IHC-stained tissue is less quantitative and are subject to bias.
 Besides, the number of validated protein markers for a certain type of cancer is limited.